Being safe online

 Bitwarden and KeepassXC can both integrate with your browser very easily.

 There's absolutely no reason not to use a password manager.
-Stay away from gutter-trash like Lastpass and sorry boomer, post-it notes are dumb.
-If you're not using a password manager, you're actively sabotaging yourself and frankly I'm surprised you've even read this article.
+If you're not using a password manager, you're actively sabotaging yourself and frankly I'm surprised you're even reading this article.
+Reminder too, that Lastpass is not safe and has been breached several times (most recent).

-Tor is awesome, however it's slow and that's less than awesome.
-If you wear a tinfoil hat and believe in chemtrails, nothing beats it.
+TOR is awesome, however it's slow and that's less than awesome.
+If you wear a tinfoil hat, nothing beats it.
+We don't currently offer a .onion service however we don't actively block TOR exit nodes either.

 Search Engines